WIMS Scholarship for AAMC Women Early Career Faculty Professional Development Seminar

 This conference has become competitive in recent years.
 Therefore, we recommend that applicants use CVs that are in the KU School of Medicine Promotion and Tenure format, and that applications to WIMS include all the materials that you will be sending on to AAMC for our Recognition Committee to review.
 We cannot guarantee that all WIMS-sponsored candidates will be chosen by AAMC to attend the conference but it is our goal to ensure that applicants have the best opportunity based on their qualifications and the quality of their applications.

-The WIMS Scholarship Application deadline is Early February.
+The WIMS Scholarship Application DEADLINEis January 31, 2014.

-- WIMS will support up to two candidates (preferably one basic and one clinical scientist) who meet the criteria established by the WIMS Recognition Committee and WIMS Executive Council.
+- WIMS will support up to two candidates from the School of Medicine (preferably one basic and one clinical scientist) who meet the criteria established by the WIMS Recognition Committee and WIMS Executive Council.

 Who is Eligible to Apply: